yann-mabsilico/yann-mabsilico.github.io/content/docker.md

 Note that exiting the console in this case **will not stop** the container.
 We'll have to do that manually:

 	docker stop container_id

+## Copy files from the host to the container

+	docker cp /local/path container_id:/container/path

+# Dockerfile

+Let's use this example script to explain the format and keywords.

+	from debian:stable

+	workdir /root/
+	copy .vimrc /root/
+	add mabtope.tar .

+	run apt-get update
+	run apt-get install --yes python3
+	run python3 mabtope/_docker_/install.py

+## `from`
+The `from` keyword takes a tag as parameter.
+It is meant to say: take the `from` image as the base of the image we want to build.
+The tag is first searched locally, that is, you can build an image starting from an image you already created.
+If the local search fails, images are pulled from the web (somewhere).
+In this case, `debian:stable` exists on the web and is the image of a (very) minimal debian stable image.

+## `workdir`
+The `workdir` keyword has two functions:

+- subsequent commands of the `Dockerfile` will be executed from this directory,
+- any terminal opened on the containers based on this image will start in this directory.

+## Understanding the context
+The context is the directory given as a parameter of the `docker build` command.
+When `build` is called, everything within the context, that is, the full directory, is copied into a temporary folder that will be used by `docker` to copy files over to the image.
+That copy is super important, because it means that `docker` **only knows what is inside the context**.
+Most notably, if `./` is given as context, then docker doesn't know what `../` is.

+In case anyone is wondering, the path to the `Dockerfile` has absolutely no influence on the context.

+## `copy` and `add`
+Both keywords take two parameters:

+- a *relative* path, with the context as the base, that is within the `context` (again, no path outside of the context is allowed),
+- a path in the image.

+The difference between the two keywords is that the first parameter of `add` is an archive (I know `tar` and `tar.gz` work, the others probably also do) that will automatically be extracted inside the image.

+## `run`
+Runs any command within the image.

+## Note
+The above `Dockerfile` is used for `mabtope`.
+It is essentially the minimal file that allows calling a proper installation script (`install.py`).
+I'd say it's a good strategy.